pubkey/rxdb/docs-src/why-nosql.md

 So what are the differences?
 The SQL version would run faster on a remote database server because it would aggregate all data there and return only the customers as result set.
 But when you have a local database, it is not really a difference.
 Querying the two tables by hand would have about the same performance as a JavaScript implementation of SQL that is running locally.

 The main benefit from using SQL is, that the SQL query runs inside of a **single transaction**.
 When a change to one of our two tables happens, while our query runs, the SQL database will ensure that the write does not affect the result of the query.
 This could happen with NoSQL, while you retrieve the city document, the customer table gets changed and your result is not correct for the dataset that was there when you started the querying.
-As a workarround, you could observe the database for changes and if a change happened in between, you have to re-run everything.
+As a workaround, you could observe the database for changes and if a change happened in between, you have to re-run everything.

 <p align="center">
   <img src="./files/no-relational-data.png" alt="no relational data" width="250" />